Do the ‘Better’ indicators work on Bitcoin? Well, yes and no.

 The ‘Better’ Indicators work on each of the Bitcoin symbols.
-But there are differences because each of the symbols has different volume data – and that impacts the Better Momentum and Better Pro Am indicators.
+But there are differences because each symbol has different volume data, which impacts the Better Momentum and Better Pro Am indicators.
 So here are the 3 charts side-by-side with Better Momentum below the price bars and Better Pro Am on the price bars themselves.

 And as you can see there are significant differences between all 3 charts: